ahawkins/raa-screencast/steps.md

   * Configuring mail is easy.
 We jsut need to drop a snippet in `test_helper.rb`.
 Now the test passes, but for some reason the tests have slowed down **significantly.**
+  * Wow!
+Now we've completed our first red-green cycle.
+Now it's time to refactor the code a bit.
+There's not so much to do, but there are a few things to take care.
+First off the use case test has a problem.
+We haven't done anything to clean up the state from the test.
+We haven't cleared out any possible deliveries.
+This is an easy fix.
+We simply need to call `clear` in `setup` or `teardown`.
+    Next there there is something we can do in the form test.
+Every test declares a new form instance.
+We can move that up into a `setup` block and use an `attr_reader` instead.